 Scenario 3: Bogus iTunes Gift Card Purchase

 You might receive an email claiming to be from iTunes (see image above).
-The text will read: “You sent a iTunes Gift Card $200 to (firstname.lastname@example.org) Your receipt No.114509772”.
+The text will read: “You sent an iTunes Gift Card $200 to (firstname.lastname@example.org) Your receipt No.114509772”.
 A gift card image is presented, as well as an invoice.
-The trick is, in the invoice there is a link offered “to cancel”, if you don’t recognized the transaction.
+The trick is, in the invoice, there is a link offered “to cancel” if you don’t recognize the transaction.

 Needless to say, if you click on that you are taken to a fake website where you are asked for personal information.

 Always get your iTunes cards from iTunes or their official reps.
 Random emails sending you to questionable websites are out of the question.
 Another great place where you can get gift cards (including free iTunes) is Swagbucks, the world’s largest free online rewards program.
 You get paid by doing things online which you might do anyway, such as searching the web, discover products, take surveys, watch videos or play games.
 The company has an A+ rating with the Better Business Bureau.
 You can register for free HERE.